The Dive Otter

 Because I was already diving with this type of equipment after doing my own research and product selection prior to even knowing about GUE, I did not need any new equipment to take the class.
 You should reach out to your instructor to confirm everything you need to bring (if they haven't already told you) and you can also confirm the style/make/model you are bringing.

-For a Recreational Pass, you will likely need:
+example of a diver in GUE standard equipment For a Recreational Pass, you will likely need:

 How "hard" is Fundies?